simonsteele/pn/pnwtl/doc/readme.txt

 6) Complete Unicode conversion, files, searching, projects, UI, clips...
 7) Flexible split views
 8) New -z command-line parameter for use with Image File Execution options
-9) Smart fields in code templates
+9) Complete redesign of text clips, with editing built in to new UI view and code templates and text clips consolidated
 10) Small visual tweaks
 11) Line padding options - increase visual space between lines for improved readability
-12) Complete redesign of text clips, with editing built in to new UI view and code templates and text clips consolidated
+12) CTags upgraded to 5.8

 What's new in 2.1 under the cover?
 ------------------------------------------

 1) Scintilla updated to latest
-2) Boost updated to 1.41
+2) Boost updated to 1.42
 3) Now built with Visual Studio 2008

 Bug Fixes: